lecram/rover/README.md

 ============

  Rover is supposed to run on any Unix-like system with a curses implementation.
-To build Rover, you need an ANSI C compiler and a curses library with the corresponding header file.
+To build Rover, you need a C compiler and a curses library with the corresponding header file.

 Configuration